mijimenez83/mijimenez83.github.io/README.md

 ## Works in Progress
 Cardoso D. Hillberry R. Jimenez M. Xiong H. and Ji Yong Kwon. ”A Global Agricultural Supply-DemandClimate-Trade Model Calibrated to Baseline”.

-Hillberry R. and Jimenez M. “Protectionism and Service Quality in Service Industries: a Quantitative Case of U.S. Maritime Shipping”.
+Hillberry R. and Jimenez M. Protectionism and Service Quality in Service Industries: a Quantitative Case of U.S. Maritime Shipping.

-Hillberry R. and Jimenez M. “Hubs in Maritime Shipping”.
+Hillberry R. and Jimenez M. Hubs in Maritime Shipping.

+Jimenez M. and Lopex E. Impact of Global Food Supply Structure on healthier Sustainable Diets

 ## Non-Peer-Review and Selected Press Articles
 Hillberry, R., & Jimenez, M. I. (2024).
 The Effect of the Jones Act on Puerto Rico.
 CATO Research Briefs in Economic Policy.
 April 24, 2024.
 Vol 380